 The four basic types of surgical tools used to treat vertebral fractures are:

-At The Sevey Law Firm we want our clients to receive fair and just compensation for their vertebral injuries.
+At The Sevey Law Firm, we want our clients to receive fair and just compensation for their vertebral injuries.
 If you suffered a vertebral fracture in an accident that was not your fault, you could be eligible for compensation including:

 Since 2005, the personal injury lawyers at The Sevey Law Firm have been helping people just like you get the compensation they need after an injury accident.
 We put ourselves in your shoes, and we will work hard to make sure that you do not suffer any longer due to someone else’s negligent actions.
-If you suffered a vertebral fracture in a car wreck, an accident in the workplace, or other reason, we are here to help.
+If you suffered a vertebral fracture in a car wreck, an accident in the workplace, or other reasons, we are here to help.
 Contact us at (916) 788-7100, fill out a contact form on our site, or chat with us live to schedule a free analysis of your case today.